Get Started with Expensify in Dynamics 365 Business Central using Assisted Setup Wizard

 Expense Account Mapping

-Expense Account Mapping maps Expensify Categories to GL Accounts in Dynamics 365 for Financials.
+Expense Account Mapping maps Expensify Categories to GL Accounts in Dynamics 365 Business Central.

 - Check if “GL Code” in Expensify is a valid GL Account in Dynamics 365